|Dr. Atkins left us a legacy of principles to live by,|

-Travel the diet circuit for any length of time and you'll soon find diet specialists that the individual diet groups have silently nominated to be their authority figures.
+Travel the diet circuit for any length of time and you'll soon discover there are diet specialists that the individual weight-loss groups have silently nominated to be their authority figures of choice.

 - Follow the book

 - Follow the protocol